conradhalling/jekyll-theme-chirpy/_posts/2025-01-18-return-to-forever-rick-wakeman.md

 ---
 title: Return to Forever / Rick Wakeman
-description: I listened to Romantic Warrior by Return to Forever and The Myths and Legends of King Arthur and the Knights of the Round Table by Rick Wakeman.
+description: I listened to “Romantic Warrior” by Return to Forever and “The Myths and Legends of King Arthur and the Knights of the Round Table” by Rick Wakeman.
 date: 2025-01-18 12:24:00 -0500
 author: conrad
 categories: [Music]